DinhLeGaulois2/dewey-decimal-system/README.md

 ![alt text](img/01-AddDoc.jpg)

-the added document will look like (we have just one document for now):
+the added document will look like (we have two documents for now):

 ![alt text](img/02-Documents.jpg)